-For scenario 1 that all products are sent to landfill as it's end-of-life, there is no benefit to Module D due to the product is 100% destined for landfill - no specific market yet exists for waste panels.
+All products are sent to landfill as it's end-of-life, there is no benefit to Module D due to the product is 100% destined for landfill - no specific market yet exists for waste panels.

-In scenario 2, 100% of products end up with energy recovery.
+If the products are deconstructed and treated in Europe, 100% of products end up with energy recovery.
 Net energy production from PET incineration is 2.97MJ/kg electric energy and 5.81MJ/kg thermal energy suggested by ecoinvent.
 The avoided products are considered as electricity and heat from natural gas in Europe.
+Please refer to the Additional Environmental Information section for Module D impacts